 The Company places special emphasis on the quality of human capital, particularly at the Company's management level, by hiring a professional workforce with vast knowledge and experience in a variety of fields which are required within the framework of the Company's operating segments.
 Most of the Company's employees, mainly at its management level, have significant seniority in the Company, and vast experience in its operating segments.
 Unless otherwise noted, the specification in this Section does not include reference to human capital aspects of the Granite Segment.
-(For details regarding the human capital in the Granite Segment, see Sections 12.12 and 12.25 of Chapter A of the Report).
-In view of the aforesaid, in this section, the term "Group" does not include the Granite Segment and the e-commerce business.
+(For details regarding the human capital in the Granite Segment, see Sections 12.12 and 12.25 of this Chapter A), regarding the senior housing segment (see Section 11.1 of this Chapter A) and the ecommerce business (see Section 14.1 of this Chapter A).